blackberry/Community/other/Create_New_Page.md

 ### Send a Pull Request

-Last action: in your fork repo, click on that "_pull request_" button.
+Last action: in your fork repo, click on the _pull request_ button.
 You will get a web work to compose your request: